ibm-cloud-docs/devsecops/devsecops-config-github.md

 Branch protection policies enforce security, collaboration, and helps ensure that your team adheres to code quality and change management standards.
 This topic helps you set and manage branch policies.
 [DevSecOps](/docs/devsecops?topic=devsecops-cd-devsecops-arch) requires you to configure the branch protection rules of your GitHub repository.

-## Benefits of Branch Protection
-{: #devsecops-config-github-protection}

-- **Improved Code Quality and Collaboration**: Requiring pull requests and approvals through branch protection enhances both code quality and collaboration.
-This step ensures code consistency and adherence to the team's coding standards.
-Changes undergo review, which helps detect bugs and errors early on to make the code more reliable and maintainable.

-- **Increased Visibility of Changes**: Requiring pull requests provides increased visibility into code changes.
-This step simplifies tracking modifications and identifying potential issues.

-- **Ensuring Code Integrity**: Pull request status-checks validate the code by running automated tests against predefined standards and linters before a pull request can be merged.
-This step maintains code integrity by catching bugs and other issues early in the development cycle.

 ## Configuring Branch Protection Rules in GitHub
 {: #devsecops-config-github-rules}